DevicesCoe/DivisibleWorkspaceBlueprint/README.md

 Steps to be completed:
 1. Physically wire the rooms according the provided wiring diagram that matches your configuration.
 2. Format a USB Key to have 4G Partition with FAT32.
-3. Load the ciscortr.cfg file for your respective switch into the base directory of the USB Key.
-Do **Not** rename this file or put into into folders.
+3. Load the ciscortr.cfg file for your respective switch into the base directory of the USB Key. **Do NOT rename this file or put it into subfolders.**
 4. Plug the USB Key into the port on the front of the 9200CX.
 5. Power on the switch.
 The auto-configuration will take **6 minutes** to complete from power on.
 6. Log in to Control Hub (admin.webex.com) and select **Devices** from the left hand menu.